-The response of surface ozone to climate induced Earth system changes is complex due to counteracting effects.
-Studies considering the individual effects of climate driven changes in specific precursor emissions or processes show increases in surface ozone under warmer atmosphere for some processes.
+The response of surface ozone to climate-induced Earth system changes is complex due to counteracting effects.
+Studies considering the individual effects of climate-driven changes in specific precursor emissions or processes show increases in surface ozone under warmer atmosphere for some processes.
 This is indeed the case for enhanced STE and stratospheric ozone recovery (Sekiya and Sudo, 2014; Hess et al., 2015; Banerjee et al., 2016; Meul et al., 2018; Morgenstern et al., 2018; Akritidis et al., 2019) or the increase of soil NOx emissions (Wu et al., 2008; Romer et al., 2018), which can each lead to 1 to 2 ppb increase in surface ozone.
-Other processes, in particular deposition or those related to emissions from natural systems (see section 6.2.2) are expected to play a key role in future surface ozone and even occurrence of pollution events (e.g. in the case of wildfires) but their effects are difficult to quantify in isolation.
+Other processes, in particular deposition or those related to emissions from natural systems (Section 6.2.2) are expected to play a key role in future surface ozone and even the occurrence of pollution events (e.g., in the case of wildfires) but their effects are difficult to quantify in isolation.

 Since the AR5, several studies have investigated the net effect of climate change on surface ozone, based on either global or regional model projections.
-A systematic and quantitative comparison of the ozone change, however, is difficult due to the variety of models with different complexities in the representation of natural emissions, chemical mechanisms, and physical processes as well as the surface O3 metrics applied for analysis.
-Processes like temperature-, CO2-sensitive BVOC emissions, deposition, and branching ratio in isoprene nitrates chemistry have been shown to be particularly sensitive (Squire et al., 2015; Val Martin et al., 2015; Schnell et al., 2016; Pommier et al., 2018).
-More robust protocol are now used more commonly comprising, notably, longer simulations necessary to separate change from interannual variability (Lacressonnière et al., 2016; Garcia-Menendez et al., 2017) (Barnes et al., 2016).
-However, the amplitude of climate change penalty on ozone over polluted regions may be different in high-resolution (regional and urban-scale) models in comparison to coarse resolution global models as a number of controlling processes are resolution-dependent including e.g local emissions, sensitivity to the chemical regime (VOC limited versus NOx limited) (Lauwaet et al., 2014; Markakis et al., 2014, 2016).
+A systematic and quantitative comparison of the ozone change, however, is difficult due to the variety of models with different complexities in the representation of natural emissions, chemical mechanisms and physical processes, as well as the surface O3 metrics applied for analysis.
+Processes like temperature, CO2-sensitive BVOC emissions, deposition, and branching ratio in isoprene nitrates chemistry have been shown to be particularly sensitive (Squire et al., 2015; Val Martin et al., 2015; Schnell et al., 2016; Pommier et al., 2018).
+More robust protocols are now used more commonly comprising, notably, longer simulations necessary to separate change from interannual variability (Barnes et al., 2016; Lacressonnière et al., 2016; Garcia-Menendez et al., 2017).
+However, the amplitude of climate change penalty on ozone over polluted regions may be different in high-resolution (regional- and urban-scale) models in comparison to coarse-resolution global models as a number of controlling processes are resolution-dependent including e.g., local emissions, sensitivity to the chemical regime (VOC limited vs NOx limited; Lauwaet et al., 2014; Markakis et al., 2014, 2016).

-Consistent with AR5 findings, global surface ozone concentration decreases by up to -1.2 to 2.3 ppb for annual mean due to the dominating role of ozone destruction by water vapor are found in four member ensemble of CMIP6 ESM for surface warmings of 1.5 to 2.5 °C (Figure 6.14).
-This decrease is driven by the ozone decrease over oceans, especially in the tropics (decrease of 1 ppb to 5 ppb) and large parts of the continental unpolluted regions.
-The sensitivity of annual mean surface ozone to the level of surface warming over these remote areas varies spatially from -0.2 to -2 ppb oC-1 (see Figure 6.SM.1 in the Supplementary Material)
+Consistent with AR5 findings, global surface ozone concentration decreases by up to –1.2 to 2.3 ppb for annual mean due to the dominating role of ozone destruction by water vapour are found in four-member ensemble of CMIP6 ESM for surface warmings of 1.5°C–2.5 °C (Figure 6.14).
+This decrease is driven by the ozone decrease over oceans, especially in the tropics (decrease of 1–5 ppb) and large parts of the continental unpolluted regions.
+The sensitivity of annual mean surface ozone to the level of surface warming over these remote areas varies spatially from –0.2 to –2 ppb oC–1 (Supplementary Material Figure 6.SM.1).